Brrr! Winter is here! But before you book that tropical getaway, you may be surprised to learn that cold weather actually has some health benefits.

 Cold weather just may be your friend when it comes to exercise.
 Walking or exercising outdoors during cooler weather can actually kickstart your efforts to lose excess body fat.
 The brown fat that your body burns to generate energy is triggered by cold weather.
 Turns out, your body burns more calories to keep warm in cold weather, and when trying to cool down in hot weather.
 The difference, however, is that people tend to think they were burning more calories than they actually are when exercising in hot weather, due to sweating.
 According to a 2013 published study funded by the American Council on Exercise, yoga participants worked out in a controlled environment ranging in temperature from 90–105 degrees Fahrenheit (ever heard of “hot yoga”?), and then again in a normal temperature setting.
 Excessive sweating when working out in hot temperatures caused participants to not exert as much effort due to their perceived exertion, believing that were expending more calories than they actually were.

 Have you ever wondered if the climate where you live has any effect on your weight?
 Are people who live in cold-weather states fatter or fitter than those living in states where it’s hot year-round?
 According to the State of Adult Obesity in the US states with the lowest rates of obesity (as of 2017) were Hawaii, Massachusetts, Washington, DC, and Colorado.
 Each of these states has varying climates.
 The states with the highest rates of adult obesity were West Virginia, Arkansas, Louisiana, Mississippi, and Alabama, most of which are in the south.
 Yet, not all southern states fall in this category.
-So, weather may play a role but it isn’t the deciding factor in our nation’s obesity trend.
+So, while the weather may play a role, it isn’t the deciding factor in our nation’s obesity trend.

 Severe Cold Weather?